Alexander Hamilton U.S. Custom House: Site

 The Alexander Hamilton U.S. Custom House occupies a trapezoidal plot bounded by Bowling Green to the north, Whitehall Street to the east, Bridge Street to the south, and State Street to the west.
 The Whitehall Street and State Street elevations are 300 ft wide; the main elevation on Bowling Green is 200 ft wide; and the rear elevation on Bridge Street is 290 ft wide.
+As of 2023, a concrete retaining wall measuring 16 ft deep was being built around the building.
 Nearby buildings include the International Mercantile Marine Company Building and the Bowling Green Offices Building to the northwest, 26 Broadway to the northeast, 2 Broadway to the east, and One Battery Park Plaza to the south.

 There are entrances to two New York City Subway stations immediately outside the Custom House.
 An entrance to the Whitehall Street station is adjacent to the eastern side of the building, while an entrance to the Bowling Green station is to the north.
 The building occupies the site of Fort Amsterdam, constructed by the Dutch West India Company to defend their operations in the Hudson Valley.
 The Dutch colony of New Amsterdam, the precursor to modern-day New York City, was developed around the fort.
 Bowling Green, immediately to the north, is the oldest park in New York City.
 The Government House occupied the site in the late 18th century before its demolition in 1815.
 The houses of several wealthy New Yorkers were subsequently developed at that location.

 Architecture

 The Alexander Hamilton U.S. Custom House is seven stories high with a stone facade and an interior steel frame.
 It was designed by Cass Gilbert in the Beaux-Arts style.
 The design is similar to those of previous custom houses in New York City, namely Ithiel Town's Federal Hall at 26 Wall Street and Isaiah Rogers's Merchants' Exchange building at 55 Wall Street.

 The building's design incorporates Beaux-Arts and City Beautiful planning principles, combining architecture, engineering, and fine arts.
 Gilbert had written in 1900 about his plans for a wide-ranging, site-specific decorative program, which would "illustrate the commerce of ancient and modern times, both by land and sea".
 Sculptures, paintings, and decorations by well-known artists of the time, such as Daniel Chester French, Karl Bitter, Louis Saint-Gaudens, and Albert Jaegers, embellish various portions of the interior and exterior.

+U.S. Customs and Border Protection owns the Custom House.
+The building houses the Smithsonian Institution, the National Archives and Records Administration, the United States Bankruptcy Court for the Southern District of New York, and offices for the United States Department of Transportation.